-Whether you need a salad idea for a family gathering, church function, party, or pot luck, this is the recipe that you have been looking for, I promise.
+If you are in need of a salad idea for a family gathering, church function, party, or pot luck, this recipe will for sure be your new go-to.

-It’s such an easy fluff salad recipe, you can easily make it in five minutes.
+This fruit fluff salad recipe is so easy, you can make it in five minutes.
+Crazy right?!

-Pretty much everything that you could want packed into one simple recipe.
+I think it is pretty much everything that you could ever want packed into one simple recipe.

-Several years ago, a friend shared their version of a fruit salad with lemon pudding recipe with me.
-It was really good, but as always, I just had change a few things up a bit to make it exactly the way that I wanted it…. and my changes paid off, this is one of my top five most popular recipes on my entire website.
+A good fifteen plus years ago, a friend shared their version of a lemon fluff salad with me.
+It was really good, but as always, I just had change a few things up a bit to make it exactly the way that I wanted it (I needed to lighten it up a bit and increase the protein content too which is something I worry about after having lost and maintained over 100 lbs of weight loss)…. and my changes paid off, this is one of my top five most popular recipes on my entire website.

-The true test to see if it’s as good as I say that it is, is for you to make it yourself and give it a taste.
+The true test to see if this lemon berry dessert is as good as I say that it is, is for you to make it yourself and give it a taste.

-Though I assure you that you will want more than one serving, and possibly even more than two 😉 I dare you to not lick the bowl clean!
+Though I assure you that you will want more than one serving, and possibly even more than two 😉 I dare you to not lick the bowl clean of this lemon fluff dessert!

-I’m going to share with you a quick little video of the process, followed by some still images with directions…then the recipe card will be down at the bottom.
+I’m going to share with you a quick little video of the process, followed by some still images with directions…then the free printable recipe card will be down at the bottom.

 Here are the ingredients all laid out for the fruit fluff salad.
-Greek Yogurt, Mixed Berries, Lemon Jello Pudding Mix, and Cool Whip/Whipped Topping.
+Nonfat Plain Greek Yogurt, Mixed Berries, Instant Lemon Jello Pudding Mix, and Cool Whip/Whipped Topping.

-Before we get too far into the process of making this delicious fruit salad with lemon pudding, I wanted to share with you a link to my entire Salads & Dressings Section.
+Before we get too far into the process of making this delicious fruit salad with yogurt and cool whip, I wanted to share with you a link to my entire Salads & Dressings Section.

 In a large mixing bowl, I use this one which is a four quart bowl, add your whipped topping and greek yogurt.
 Make sure to mix them well.